JeCheeseSmith/Clash-of-ppdb-s/documentation/statsBuilding.md

 ##### Chancery

-The chancery gives the oppertunity to create SatelliteCastles.
+The chancery gives the oppertunity to create a number of outposts.

 | level | Possible extra cities |
 |-------|-----------------------|